Demographics of Rio de Janeiro: Demographics

-People of European ancestry live predominantly in the affluent neighbourhoods of Flamengo, Copacabana, Ipanema-Leblon, Jardim Botânico, and Gávea in the South Zone; in Tijuca in the North Zone; and stretching from Barra da Tijuca past Recreio dos Bandeirantes in the West Zone.
+People of European descent live predominantly in the affluent neighbourhoods of Flamengo, Copacabana, Ipanema-Leblon, Jardim Botânico, and Gávea in the South Zone; in Tijuca in the North Zone; and stretching from Barra da Tijuca past Recreio dos Bandeirantes in the West Zone.
 The northern suburbs, in contrast, contain much larger proportions of mulattoes, as do many districts of the North Zone.
 The heaviest concentrations of pardos and pretos are found in Rio's favelas, regardless of location.
 The rich mosaic of areas of the North Zone are socially differentiated by the average level of income of their inhabitants, closely reflected in the urban infrastructure and public services that are locally available.
 While the ring of neighbourhoods closest to the Centre is deteriorated, the next ring contains more-prosperous areas.
 Farther out, however, poverty increases.
 Both distance from the Centre and elevation serve as determining factors for the location of favelas, since they have been established on all available steep hillsides as well as in undesirable swampy lowlands throughout the Greater Rio de Janeiro area.

 Historically, Rio's population grew primarily as a result of domestic migration, which in some years accounted for two-thirds of the city's increase, although many people immigrated from European countries as well.
 Government policies began restricting foreign immigration in the 1930s, causing the proportion of foreigners in the former Federal District to decline from 30 percent in 1890 to 7 percent in 1960.
 By that time, almost half of the city's population were Brazilian migrants, most of them born in the states of Rio de Janeiro, Minas Gerais, and Espírito Santo.
 The largest groups of foreign born immigrants in the Greater Rio area included those from Portugal, Italy, and Spain.

 The 1950s were Rio's decade of greatest proportional growth, with the city expanding by nearly 40 percent and the suburbs almost doubling.
 However, with the transfer of the national capital to Brasília in 1960, the rhythm of population growth in the city declined.
 Most internal migrants were directed to other municipalities of the metropolitan region, leaving Rio to rely more on the birth rate within its own boundaries.
 Still, the city's population grew steadily and did not begin to taper off until the 1990s, when Rio's limited space, then near saturation, served to restrict further growth.
 With improved access to the West Zone beginning in the late 20th century, growth again began to pick up.

 At the beginning of the 21st century, more than four decades since Rio ceased to be the national capital, a large proportion of federal employees were still based there, along with tens of thousands of state and city workers.
 Moreover, retirees from public service jobs continued to constitute a significant element of Rio's population.